 Because Z-CoiL is so unique – it performs very different from conventional shoes.
 The primary difference shows up in the two independent studies below.
 Z-CoiL footwear dramatically reduces impact vs. conventional shoes.
 Impact is the primary cause of foot leg and back pain.

 Z-CoiL is foot gear for life.
-If you have any questions on these studies or how Z-CoiL might perform for your particular situation please call us at 800.268.6239.
+If you have any questions on these studies or how Z-CoiL might perform for your particular situation please call a Z-CoiL Technician at 800.268.6239.

 Ergonomic Implementation to Reduce Plantar Pressure